 If your home gets damaged, or completely destroyed by something like a fire then your first step for rebuilding will be to contact the insurance company.
 These, in turn, knowing that you didn’t even have a building permit, will contest this in court and the chances of them losing the case are slim to none.
 There are some cases where the owner has sued the insurance company due to their predatory tactics but these court battles take years and are extremely stressful.

 Although this is not a legal problem, but if for some reason you would want to sell your property then without the necessary paperwork it will be extremely difficult.
-Some people do buy a property with buildings on them even if these do not abide by the building code and do not have the necessary permits because these properties are selling well below the market place.
+Some people do buy a property with buildings on them even if they do not abide by the building code and do not have the necessary permits because these properties are selling well below the marketplace.
 If you are looking for an off grid property, make sure that the paperwork is in order.

 A lot of people will tell you that the missing paperwork is already being processed by the local authorities and it is only a matter of time, don’t get fooled by this, they either have every paper in order or they don’t.
 A lot of people get stuck with a property that they can’t even resell as the paperwork is not in order.